panther-labs/panther-analysis/STYLE_GUIDE.md

 ### Use `get` and `deep_get`

-- Use `event.get('field', '')` for top level fields and `event.deep_get('nested', 'field', default='')` for nested fields.
+- Use `event.get('field', '')` for top level fields and `event.deep_get('nested', 'field', default='')` for nested fields
 - Always specify a default return value.
-This helps prevent unnecessary `AttributeErrors` when fields are not present in logs.
+This helps prevent unnecessary `AttributeErrors` when fields are not present in logs
-- Don't directly access fields like `event['field']`, which can also cause `AttributeErrors`.
+- Don't directly access fields like `event['field']`, which can also cause `AttributeErrors`
-- Panther's normalized event class has `deep_get` as a built-in method, so it is not necessary to import it from a helper:
+- Panther's normalized event class has `deep_get` as a built-in method, so it is not necessary to import it from a helper.
+For example:

 ```python
 # Do this